pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-chrome-set.md

 `--footerEmphasis [footerEmphasis]`
 : Specifies the footer its background color to set.
 Options: `Lightest|Light|Dark|Darkest`.
 Default `Darkest`.

 `--disableMegaMenu`
 : Specify to disable the mega menu.
 This results in using the cascading navigation (classic experience).

-`--disableMegaMenu`
-: Specify to disable the mega menu.
-This results in using the cascading navigation (classic experience).